merely-useful/py-rse/index.md

 :   A set of instructions designed to be executed efficiently by an [interpreter](#interpreter).

 **call stack**<a id="call_stack"></a>
-:   A data structure that stores information about the active subroutines executed. `cst()` is a useful function provided in the `lobstr` package to visualize a call stack.
+:   A data structure that stores information about the active subroutines executed.
+See also: [stack frame](#stack_frame)

 **camel case**<a id="camel_case"></a>
 :   A style of writing code that involves naming variables and objects with no space, underscore (`_`), dot (`.`), or dash (`-`), with each word being capitalized.
 Examples include `CalculateSum` and `findPattern`.
 See also: [kebab case](#kebab_case), [pothole case](#pothole_case)